paulgithub86/IEEE-JSAC-Version-1.0.0/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE)
 ![Python](https://img.shields.io/badge/Python-3.9%2B-blue.svg)

-> ✅ **MIT Licensed.** If you use this code in academic work, please **cite the paper** and **this repository**.
+> ✅ **MIT Licensed.** If you use this code in academic work, please **cite the paper** ✅️.

 ---

 ## ⚠️ Important safety / liability warning

 This software is provided **“as is”**, without warranty of any kind (see `LICENSE`).

-By running any scripts in this repository, you acknowledge that execution may consume significant CPU/GPU/RAM resources and may cause crashes, freezes, data loss, or other unexpected behavior depending on your environment.
+By running any scripts in this repository, you acknowledge that execution may consume significant CPU/GPU/RAM resources and may cause crashes, freezes, data loss, or other unexpected behavior depending on your environment.⚠️

-**You are solely responsible for how you run this code.** The authors/contributors are **not responsible** for any damage, malfunction, loss of data, loss of productivity, hardware failure, or other issues (direct or indirect) that may occur during installation or execution.
+**You are solely responsible for how you run this code.** The authors/contributors are **not responsible** for any damage, malfunction, loss of data, loss of productivity, hardware failure, or other issues (direct or indirect) that may occur during installation or execution.⚠️

-> **Practical advice:** run inside a virtual environment or container, and avoid running on production machines.
+> 🔆 **Practical advice:** run inside a virtual environment or container, and avoid running on production machines.

 ---